TheFifthRider/fate-slash-fate/docs/aspects.md

 Thus, Boosts are best named for temporary things, such as a ***Burst of Energy*** or ***Dropped Guard***.

-## Clarification: "Aspects Are True"
+!!! info "Clarification: 'Aspects Are True'"

     Because Aspects Are True, any object or condition described by an Aspect carries narrative weight and sometimes mechanical impact.
 If you have taken a Consequence for a ***Broken Hand***, it's not just for flavor; you probably cannot handwrite a letter.

     Likewise, any significant setpieces or rules may become codified as an Aspect with the GM's discretion.
 Though, not every single little thing needs to become an Aspect.

     Of course, this also means that once an Aspect *stops* being true, the Aspect (and any of its Free Invokes) can disappear.
 If a building was ***On Fire*** but no longer is, then you can no longer invoke that Aspect.